PPP to be out if goes against PDM decision: Khaqan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former prime minister Shahid Khaqan Abbasi Tuesday said if the PPP did not resign after the decision of the Pakistan Democratic Movement (PDM), then it will be out of the alliance.
+ISLAMABAD: Former prime minister Shahid Khaqan Abbasi Tuesday said if the PPP did not resign after the decision of the PDM, then it will be out of the alliance.

-Talking to media outside the Accountability Court Islamabad, Shahid Khaqan said it has PDM’s one-point agenda that is to run the country in right direction according to the Constitution.